 Statement – “This product was made in a private home not subject to state licensing or inspection.”

-All ingredients in descending order of prominence, including the common name for any ingredient that originates from milk, eggs, fish, shellfish, tree nuts, peanuts, wheat or soybeans.
+All ingredients in descending order of prominence, including the common name for any ingredient that originates from milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, soybeans or sesame.
 These are ingredients that can cause severe allergic reactions in some people, who must be able to recognize when they are present.

 Testing pH Suggested